third-party-dev/yannt/docs/manual/1-overview.md

 ## PParse (as in "partial parser")

 From strictly a user perspective, yannt is a single point of entry for discovering and using the plugins installed into the python environment.
 The most important of these plugins is the `pparse` plugin.
-Pparse is its own python package and has its own dependencies, plugins, and documentation, but its worth noting here that pparse is the heart of a lot of yannt's functionality. `pparse` aims to:
+Pparse is its own python package and has its own dependencies, plugins, and documentation, but its worth noting here that pparse is the heart of a lot of yannt's unique functionality. `pparse` aims to:

 - Enable parsing of very large files (model files) that do not fit on a single machine's memory.
 - Parse model files independent of the upstream frameworks.
 For example, not executing pickle when parsing a PyTorch file.